CS2613-WI24-FR01B/exploration-activity-2-maddiemaclean/Library Overview.md

 ## Question 2.What is the package/library
 ### 2a.
 What purpose does it serve?

+Turtle offers a visual interface for users.
+It works as a drawing board and by using commands such as turtle.left(),turtle.forward() and turtle.right() we can move the turtle around.

 ### 2b.
 How do you use it

+I made a program that lets the user input a shape, color and size and the program will draw that shape then fill it in with that color.
+Turtle also allows us to have a GUI to accept user input which I also took advantage of.

 ## Question 3.
 What are the functionalities of the package/library?